Cough in Neuromuscular Disease

 The following includes additional details about cough in NMD that you may want to review.

-Resources for Respironics CoughAssist T70:
+Resources for Philips Respironics CoughAssist T70:

-Resources for Hillrom Devices:
+Resources for Baxter/Hillrom/Welch Allyn Devices:

 ABM Respiratory Care BiWaze Cough System: